 A JR Bus at Kanazawa Station

-You can look up journey times and make bookings online at Kousokubus.net or make enquiries and bookings directly at Osaka Station’s Bus Terminal Ticket Office.
+You can look up journey times and make bookings online at Kousokubus.net, where available, or make enquiries and bookings directly at Osaka Station’s Bus Terminal Ticket Office.
 For more details about how to buy tickets and where to find bus stops check the West JR Bus English website.